kamalshkeir/kago/README.md

 - Internal Eventbus using go routines and channels (very powerful), use cases are endless
 - Monitoring Prometheus/grafana `/metrics` running with flag `go run main.go --monitoring`
 - Profiler golang official debug pprof `/debug/pprof/(heap|profile\trace)` running with flag `go run main.go --profiler`
+- Embed your application static and template files

 Many features will be added in the future, like: